GW231123: a Binary Black Hole Merger with Total Mass 190-265 $M_{\odot}$: Black-hole ringdown

 We truncate portions of data in the time domain at different analysis start times $t_{\rm start}$, and fit two sets of models.
 The first (\texttt{DS-$N$}) is a superposition of $N$ damped-sinusoids $ \sum_{j=1}^N A_j e^{i [ 2\pi f_j (t-t_{\rm start})+\phi_j ] } e^{- (t-t_{\rm start}) / \tau_j}$, with constants $A_j, \phi_j, f_j, \tau_j$ as free parameters, assuming $f_j > 0$ (circularly polarized wave).
 In the second (\texttt{Kerr}), complex frequencies are identified with QNMs of a Kerr BH, $f_i = f_{\ell m n}(M^{\rm det}_{\rm f}, \chi_{\rm f})$ and $\tau_i = \tau_{\ell m n}(M^{\rm det}_{\rm f}, \chi_{\rm f})$, with detector frame (redshifted) mass $M^{\rm det}_{\rm f} $, spin $\chi_{\rm f}$, and ${\ell m n}$ the QNM angular ($\ell, m$) and overtone ($n$) indices.
 In addition to the longest-lived ${\ell m n} = 220 $, we consider ${\ell m n} = \{221, 210, 200, 330, 320, 440 \}$, the linear QNMs with the largest predicted amplitudes for binary mergers~\citep{Kamaretsos:2012bs, London:2014cma, Cheung:2023vki, Zhu:2023fnf, Nobili:2025ydt, Carullo:2024smg}.
 Here, we include both $\pm f_{\ell m n}$ contributions, accommodating generic signal polarizations, and $M^\mathrm{det}_{\rm f}$ enters the expression as mode amplitudes $A_{\ell m n}$ are degenerate with the source distance.

 We use the \texttt{pyRing} pipeline~\citep{Carullo:2019flw} with standard analysis settings~\citep{Isi:2021iql, LIGOScientific:2021sio, Gennari:2023gmx}.
 We pre-condition the data by subtracting the $60$ Hz power line, which reduces the required analysis duration to $T=0.2 \,$s~\citep{Siegel:2024jqd}.
 We sample the posterior distribution using the \texttt{CPNest} nested sampling algorithm~\citep{cpnest099}.
-Times are relative to the median of the polarizations peak time $t^{\rm pol}_{\rm peak} := \max_t [h_+^2(t) + h_{\times}^2(t)] = {1384782888.5998}^{+0.0111}_{-0.0153}$ in the LIGO Hanford data, computed from the \textsc{NRSur} reconstructed waveform.
-The sky location is fixed to the \textsc{NRSur} maximum likelihood value, fixing the analysis start time in LIGO Livingston, as required by the truncated time-domain formulation of the analysis~\citep{Isi:2021iql}.
+Times are relative to $t^{\rm pol}_{\rm peak} := \max_t [h_+^2(t) + h_{\times}^2(t)] = 1384782888.5998$s in the LIGO Hanford data, compatible with the median of the polarizations peak time from the \textsc{NRSur} reconstructed waveform, subject to an uncertainty $\mathcal{O}(0.01)$s.
+The sky location is fixed to a value compatible with the \textsc{NRSur} maximum likelihood value, fixing the analysis start time in LIGO Livingston, as required by the truncated time-domain formulation of the analysis~\citep{Isi:2021iql}.
 We have verified that repeating the analysis at different sky location values drawn from the \textsc{NRSur} posterior does not affect our conclusions.